bennettp123/le.sh-wrapper/README.md

 # le.sh-wrapper
-A wrapper script for letsencrypt.sh
+A wrapper script for letsencrypt.sh. launched letsencrypt.sh, and only prints output if an error occurs.
+Useful for cron, to prevent it from pestering you unless an error occurred.

 Usage: